RanyAlbegWein/Tinypng/README.md

 ```
 NAME
-        tinypng - Shrink PNGs using tinypng.com service.
+        tinypng - Shrink PNG/JPEGs using tinypng.com service.

 SYNOPSIS
         tinypng [-dkph] -f FILE

 DESCRIPTION
-        Shrink PNGs using tinypng.com service.
+        Shrink PNG/JPEGs using tinypng.com service.

         On first execution, or if ~/.tinypng.apikey is not present, tinypng will ask for an API key.
         Obtain your API key from https://tinypng.com/developers, copy and paste it when prompted.

 OPTIONS
         -f,--file FILE              Select a FILE to be shrinked.
-        -d,--download DIRECTORY     Download all shrinked PNGs to DIRECTORY.
+        -d,--download DIRECTORY     Download all shrinked images to DIRECTORY.
         -k,--key API_KEY            Use API_KEY, instead of the one stored in ~/.tinypng.apikey.
-        -p,--print                  When -d is being used, the URLs of the shrinked PNGs are not being printed to stdout.
+        -p,--print                  When -d is being used, the URLs of the shrinked images are not being printed to stdout.
                                     Use this option to force printing even when using -d.
                                     Otherwise, this option is set implicitly.
         -- FILES                    Ignore any options to come.